gatwirival/Amazon-scraper-API/README.md

 ![image](https://user-images.githubusercontent.com/61587290/169064027-e46fde9d-7680-444f-82a8-d9c31d5671e0.png)

 #### suggestions
-> you can add your scrapper api key to your code, for you not to keep adding it in your link
+> you can add your scrapper api key to your code, for you not to keep adding it in your link.

 > Add the following code for that
 ```js
 const express = require('express');